 To apply for an Eastford Scholarship, please find the online application at:

-Local information can be found in this document: Scholarships
+More information can be found in these documents:

 Action recommended by the Gardner Selection Committee on February 14 was approved by the Board of Education at its meeting on February 14, 2017.